 Summer Biathlon grew naturally out of Winter Biathlon as a means of keeping in shape for the whole season.
 Cross-country running is the most popular form of Summer Biathlon in the U.S.A. and Canada.
 In addition to the Match Class (for experienced biathletes), we offer a Walk Class, a Beginner Class, a Novice Class and two Youth Classes (12 & Under and 13 to 16) where the same or alternative distances are walked or run.
 This allows everyone to take part in this sport!
 In addition, we initiated a Mountain Bike Biathlon event in 2008.
 This event was very well received and starting in 2017, it will be an option at every summer event.

-In past years, and continuing in 2017, the Pemi Mountaineers will offer a WHEELCHAIR or ADAPTIVE CLASS at all events.
+The Pemi Mountaineers will continue to offer a WHEELCHAIR or ADAPTIVE CLASS at all events.
 Please contact us in advance of the event you wish to participate in, so we can be ready to accommodate you.

 Sign-in will start at 8:00 am.
 In winter - or summer events with rain - this will be in the main club house.
 In good weather, sign-in will be on the range.
 Arrive early to help set up – this is greatly appreciated.
 After 8:30, gates will be closed.